ayushpradhan-dev/audio-predictive-maintenance-mlops/README.md

 The trained production model is served via a **FastAPI** application.
 The service exposes a single `/predict` endpoint that accepts a `.wav` audio file and returns a JSON response containing the predicted label ("normal" or "abnormal") and a confidence score.

 The image below shows a demo of the app, as it takes an uploaded wav file of a normally functioning fan of type `id_02` from the dataset, `(00000102.wav)`, as input and returns a prediction that correctly classifies the example as "normal".

 <p align="center">
   <img src="docs/images/api_demo.png" alt="Screenshot of the FastAPI /docs page showing a successful prediction" width="800"/>
 </p>

-## Current Status: API Development Complete
+## Current Status: Containerization Complete

-The machine learning and local API development phases of this project are complete.
-The next steps focus on containerization and cloud deployment.
+The application is now fully containerized using Docker.
+This creates a portable, reproducible, and isolated environment for the API service, which is a critical step for cloud deployment.

 **Completed Milestones:**
 *   **LOGO Cross-Validation:** Completed a full 4-fold cross-validation to establish a robust, unbiased performance baseline.
 *   **Data Augmentation:** Implemented `SpecAugment` to solve the generalization challenge.
 *   **Production Model:** Trained a final, high-performance model (AUC 0.99) for deployment.
 *   **API Development:** Developed a robust FastAPI service to serve the production model.
+*   **Containerization:** Successfully containerized the application and all dependencies using **Docker**.
 *   **Artifact Versioning:** Successfully integrated Git LFS for versioning all large model and results files.

-**Next Steps: Deployment Pipeline**
+**Next Steps: Cloud Deployment & Automation**
-*   Containerize the service using **Docker**.
+The final phase of the project is to deploy the containerized application to the cloud and automate the entire process.
 *   Define cloud infrastructure on **Azure** using **Terraform**.
-*   Automate the entire build and deployment process with **GitHub Actions**.
+*   Automate the build and deployment process with **GitHub Actions**.

 ## Tech Stack

 -   **Data Analysis & Modeling:** PyTorch, Librosa, Scikit-learn, Pandas
 -   **API Development:** FastAPI, Uvicorn
--   **Containerization:** Docker (Planned)
+-   **Containerization:** Docker
--   **Infrastructure as Code:** Terraform
+-   **Infrastructure as Code:** Terraform (Planned)
--   **Cloud Deployment:** Microsoft Azure
+-   **Cloud Deployment:** Microsoft Azure (Planned)
--   **CI/CD & Automation:** GitHub Actions
+-   **CI/CD & Automation:** GitHub Actions (Planned)

 ## Getting Started